statisticsguru1/News_Reliability/README.md

    - **Probabilities**: Confidence levels 📈.
    - **LIME Explanation**: Highlights the words contributing to the prediction 🔦.

+### ⚠️ Note
+- Predictions for **long articles** may take more time.
+- The model was trained on articles approximately **200 words long**, so similar lengths are recommended for optimal performance.

 ---

-## 🌐 Live Application
+## 🌐 Live App
-The app is live and accessible here: [Hybrid Fake News Detection System](https://0193ddeb-22a2-5e2b-3079-04bec298aed5.share.connect.posit.cloud/)
+The app is live and can be accessed here: [Hybrid Fake News Detection App](https://0193ddeb-22a2-5e2b-3079-04bec298aed5.share.connect.posit.cloud/).

 ---